-Fig. 4.
+Fig. 8.
+Second stimulus (Saariaho, score in Fig. 2).
 Full Mocapgrams and Periodic Quantity of Motion (PQoM) estimates of the bow frog and hip markers for the expert violinist (left) and one of the neophytes (subject 7, right) aligned to the waveform of the audio.
-The bar numbers refer to the score in Fig. 1.